Islam in Poland

 A continuous presence of Islam in Poland began in the 14th century.
 From this time it was primarily associated with the Lipka Tatars, many of whom settled in the Polish–Lithuanian Commonwealth while continuing their traditions and religious beliefs.
 The first significant non-Tatar groups of Muslims arrived in Poland in the 1970s, though they are a very small minority.

-Today, less than 0.1% of the population in Poland is Muslim.
+Today, less than 0.02% of the population in Poland is Muslim.
 The majority of Muslims in Poland are Sunni.

 Beginnings

 The first Tatar (Lipka) settlers arrived in the 14th century.
 Although Muslims were involved in earlier Mongol invasions of Poland in the 13th century, these had a purely military character and there are no traces of settlement or conversion of any parts of the Polish population.

 On the other hand, Arab merchants including Muslims arrived in Polish lands during the time of Mieszko I, as can be seen by a large number of Arab coins found in numerous archaeological sites throughout modern Poland.

 The Tatar tribes arriving in the 14th century settled in the lands of the Grand Duchy of Lithuania.
 Skilled warriors and great mercenaries, their settlement was promoted by the Grand Dukes of Lithuania, among them Gediminas, Algirdas and Kęstutis.
-The Tatars who settled in Lithuania, Ruthenia and modern-day eastern Poland were allowed to preserve their Sunni religion in exchange for military service.
+The Tatars who settled in Lithuania, Ruthenia and modern-day eastern Poland were allowed to preserve their Islam religion in exchange for military service.
 The initial settlements were mostly temporary and most of the Tatars returned to their native lands after their service expired.
 However, in the late 14th century Grand Duke Vytautas (named by the Tatars Wattad, that is defender of Muslims) and his brother King Władysław Jagiełło started to settle Tatars in the Polish–Lithuanian–Teutonic borderlands.
 The Lipka Tatars, as they are known, migrated from the lands of the Golden Horde and in large part served in the Polish–Lithuanian military.
 The largest of such groups to arrive to the area was a tribe of Tokhtamysh, who in 1397 rebelled against his former protector Tamerlane and sought asylum in the Grand Duchy.
 The Tatars under his command were all granted szlachta (nobility) status, a tradition that was preserved until the end of the Commonwealth in the late 18th century.
 Light Tatar cavalry, used both as skirmishers and reconnaissance troops took part in many of the battles against the foreign armies in the 15th century and afterwards, including the battle of Grunwald in which the Tatars fought commanded by their leader, Jalal ad-Din khan.